 982. Connectivity

-Check whether the given undirected graph is connected.
-That its possible to go from any vertex to any other along the edges of this graph.
+Check if the given undirected graph is connected.
+That is, determine whether it is possible to reach any vertex from any other vertex using the edges of the graph.

 Input.
-The first line contains the numbers n and m are separated by spaces – the number of vertices in the graph, respectively (1 ≤ n ≤ 100, 1 ≤ m ≤ 10000).
-The following m lines contain two numbers ui and vi by a space (1 ≤ ui, vin); each such line means that the graph there is an edge between vertices ui and vi.
+The first line contains two numbers: n (1 ≤ n ≤ 100) – the number of vertices, and m (1 ≤ m ≤ 104) – the number of edges in the graph.
+Each of the following m lines contains two numbers ui and vi (1 ≤ ui, vin), representing an edge between vertices ui and vi.

 Output.
 Print “YES”, if the graph is connected, and “NO” otherwise.